Storage access to AWS S3 buckets

 Where Resource

-contains an ARN of an IAM role.
-You can view and copy ARN from the Access point table.
+contains the Amazon Resource Name (ARN) of an IAM role.
+You can view and copy the ARN from the Access point table.

 Bucket policy statement

-To configure the permission for a bucket policy, add a statement to your IAM user or IAM role:
+To configure the permission to access the Guidewire resources for a bucket policy, add the following statement to your AWS IAM user or IAM role:

 {